 Azaleas are one of the all-time favorite spring flowering shrubs.
 An established azalea can live for decades and produce colorful blooms from late winter till early summer, depending on the variety planted.
-Learning how to care for azaleas is an important part of their success, so find out how to properly care for your spring bloomers.
+Learning how to care for azaleas is an important part of their success, so find out how to proper azalea care for your spring bloomers.

 How to Care for Azaleas

 Hummingbirds, bees and butterflies are all attracted to the sweet nectar and pollen of the azalea.
 The evergreen shrub looks great in the landscape year around, though the 2 to 3 weeks of blooms each spring are definitely the highlight of growing azaleas.
-Use these planting and care tips so you can enjoy the beauty of azaleas in your landscape.
+Use these planting and azalea care tips so you can enjoy the beauty of azaleas in your landscape.

 Where to Grow Azaleas